Robert F. Kennedy Jr. files in NH to get on presidential ballot: Here's what is next

 Will RFK Jr. be on the ballot in New Hampshire?

-According to the New Hampshire secretary of state’s office, the Kennedy campaign will need to turn in at least 3,000 nomination forms that have been signed by registered voters, 1,500 from each congressional district, to the supervisors of the checklist by Aug.
+According to the New Hampshire secretary of state’s office, the Kennedy campaign must turn in at least 3,000 nomination forms signed by registered voters, 1,500 from each congressional district, to the supervisors of the checklist by Aug.
 7.

-Those signatures can be turned in earlier, but the supervisors do not have to certify those papers until the deadline of Aug.
-28.
+Those signatures can be turned in earlier, but the supervisors do not have to certify the papers until the Aug.
+28 deadline.

-If the signatures are certified, the papers must be brought to the secretary of state’s office, which has until Sept.
+If the signatures are certified, the campaign must bring the papers to New Hampshire’s secretary of state’s office, which has until Sept.
 4 to certify the nomination papers.

 Only after that would Kennedy be an official candidate on the ballot.

-Kennedy said he has more than 5,000 signatures, all collected on presidential primary day in New Hampshire in Janauary.
+Kennedy said he had more than 5,000 signatures, all collected on presidential primary day in New Hampshire in January.

 “It was snowing that day, if you recall.
 So it makes it more difficult because you have to ask people to take their gloves off and to stop in the middle of the sidewalk when the snow is coming down on them,” said Kennedy in an interview with USA TODAY and Seacoastonline.
 “And so under those very difficult circumstances, we were still able to get the signatures in a single day, all of them – double what we needed practically.”